gumbawll/gumbawll/README.md

 <p align="center"> <img src="https://file.garden/ZvCqhdy8jhQoAZIQ/IMG_0517.png"/>

 ⟢ thanx aesop for letting me take some of your github stuff & letting me take inspo and helping me

+⟢ graphics by me art by aesop [ aesvic on gh ]